• Skip to primary navigation

 Why It’s Family Friendly

 Wachusett has excellent ski and ride lessons for kids ages 4-12 years old.
 My kids loved the lessons here.
-To transport the kids from check in to the slopes and back, they put them in a tractor-drawn sleigh, and they wave at the skiers as they go by.
+Kids are transported from check in to the slopes and back on a tractor-drawn sleigh, and they wave at the skiers as they go by.

 There are also family-friendly slopes, where speeding is not allowed.
 A warming hut with apple cider donuts and coffee is also one of our favorite traditions.
 Night skiing is also available.